 The GApplication API has changed compared to the version that was included in the 2.25 development snapshots.
 Existing users will need adjustments.

 Nothing noteworthy.

-It is now allowed to call g_thread_init(NULL) multiple times, and to call glib functions before g_thread_init(NULL) is called (although the later is mainly a change in docs as this worked before too).
+It is now allowed to call g_thread_init(NULL) multiple times, and to call glib functions before g_thread_init(NULL) is called too).
 See the GThread reference documentation for the details.